-For a glorious 23 days in October of 2019, my life was getting lost in cobblestone alleyways, hiking far above the Ligurian Sea, indulging in a diet comprised entirely of pizza/pasta/gelato, trying my best to speak the Italian language, taking thousands of photos and walking everywhere in a constant state of wonder.
-Visiting Italy was a lifelong dream and to be there living it at last was surreal.
+For many. visiting Italy is a lifelong dream.
+When I experienced life in Italy it felt surreal.
 As soon as I returned home, I immediately began searching for traces of Italy that exist right here in Orlando.
 From Italian-inspired locales and attractions to authentic Italian restaurants and, of course, mouth-watering gelato, I hope you enjoy this list of Italian delights for planning your very own Italian date night in Orlando.

 ITALIAN RESTAURANTS FOR PIZZA, PASTA & GELATO

 Seafood and pesto in Cinque Terre, bistecca alla fiorentina in Tuscany, cacio e pepe in Rome, tagliatelle al ragú and tortellini en brodo in Bologna…every region throughout Italy has specialty dishes best eaten at the source.
 But pizza, pasta and gelato are universal, and we have some impressive local spots to indulge.
 Here are a few favorite Italian restaurants in Orlando for each.

 If pizza is your number 1 Italian craving, explore our favorite local Orlando pizza, and keep reading for authentic Italian options.